-At the beginning of fiscal 2018, the Compensation Committee approved a financial target for the fiscal 2018 annual cash incentives, setting the midpoint of the target range for adjusted Total Segment EBITDA at \$900 million based on the Company's strategic plan.
-The Company achieved adjusted Total Segment EBITDA of \$947.9 million, resulting in a 119.9% payout of the quantitative portion of the award.
-The Compensation Committee also evaluated each NEO's achievements and contributions during fiscal 2018 to determine payouts of the qualitative portions of the fiscal 2018 annual cash incentives.
-For more information, please see "-Named Executive Officer Compensation - Fiscal 2018 Annual Cash Incentives."
+In conjunction with the Board's approval of the annual budget at the beginning of fiscal 2022, the Compensation Committee approved a financial target for the fiscal 2022 annual cash incentives, setting the midpoint of the target range for adjusted Total Segment EBITDA at \$1.593 billion, based on the Company's annual budget and strategic plan.
+The Company achieved adjusted Total Segment EBITDA of \$1.807 billion, resulting in a calculated 156.5% payout of the quantitative portion of the award.
+The Compensation Committee also evaluated each NEO's achievements and contributions during fiscal 2022 to determine payouts of the qualitative portion of each NEO's award ranging from 100% to 200%.

-For the fiscal 2016-2018 PSU award, the Compensation Committee approved performance targets at the beginning of the performance period, setting the midpoints of the target ranges for cumulative adjusted earnings per share ("EPS") and cumulative adjusted free cash flow ("FCF") at \$2.01 and \$1.714 billion, respectively, and the target for total shareholder return ("TSR") relative to the S&P 500 at the 50th percentile.
-The Company achieved \$1.43, \$2.120 billion, and the 35.6th percentile, respectively, during the performance period, resulting in an 89.0% payout of the fiscal 2016-2018 PSUs.
-For more information, please see "-Named Executive Officer Compensation-Payout of Fiscal 2016-2018 PSU Awards."
+For the fiscal 2020-2022 PSUs, the Compensation Committee approved performance targets at the beginning of the performance period in conjunction with the Company's long-range plan, setting the midpoints of the target ranges for cumulative adjusted earnings per share ("EPS") and cumulative adjusted free cash flow ("FCF") at \$1.75 and \$1.475 billion, respectively, and the target for total shareholder return ("TSR") relative to the individual companies comprising the S&P 1500 Media Index at the 50th percentile.
+The Company achieved \$2.09, \$2.633 billion and the 82.3rd percentile, respectively, during the performance period, resulting in a 168.9% overall payout for the fiscal 2020-2022 PSUs.
+For more information, please see "-Named Executive Officer Compensation-Payout of Fiscal 2020-2022 PSUs."